 Whom should I contact if I still have questions?

 If the previous information indicates that you may need a permit or need to register, you should contact the Bureau of Land's Permits Section at (217) 524-3301.
 Different types of permits are issued by different Permits Section Units.
 To help you get to the appropriate person to answer your questions, we have identified the Permits Section Units that review each type of application or permit previously discussed.

 Use of CCDD and Uncontaminated Soil as Fill:

 Non-Hazardous Waste Treatment, Storage, and Transfer:

 Disposal Alternative Unit

 When calling, you should ask to speak to a permit reviewer in the Unit which you anticipate will be involved with your operation.

-Questions about special waste hauler licenses and manifests should be directed to the Solid Waste Management Section at (217) 785-8604.
+Questions about special waste hauler licenses and manifests should be directed to the Waste Reduction and Compliance Section at (217) 785-8604.